Pope Pius XII 1942 consecration to the Immaculate Heart of Mary

 Pope Pius XII consecration of the world to the Immaculate Heart of Mary took place on October 31, 1942.
 Pope Pius XII performed a Marian consecration, entrusting the world to the Virgin Mary, as Queen of Peace, through her Immaculate Heart.
+This consecration was made in the context of the reported messages from Jesus purportedly received by Blessed Alexandrina of Balazar, in Portugal, and communicated to her spiritual director, the jesuit priest Mariano Pinho.

 Historical context

 From the beginning of the twentieth century the Holy See received many requests that the world be consecrated to the Immaculate Heart of Mary.
 An act of consecration to Mary is essentially an act of consecration to Jesus through Mary.
 According to Pius XII, it "tends essentially to union with Jesus, under the guidance of Mary."